 In the past, a right-turning conch was very hard to come by in many places, including Tibet.
 During his trip to India, our Lama Rinpoche (H.H.
-Jigme Phuntsok Rinpoche) was greatly delighted when he was offered one and told us that the beings dwelled in such shells were at least Bodhisattvas of the first ground.
-Therefore, conch shell that spirals to the right is believed to bring blessings and auspiciousness to wherever it belongs.
+Jigme Phuntsok Rinpoche) was greatly delighted when he was offered one and told us that the beings dwelling in such shells were at least Bodhisattvas of the first ground.
+Therefore, a conch shell that spirals to the right is believed to bring blessings and auspiciousness to wherever it belongs.

 Adorning our shrine room with a right-turning conch shell is very meritorious.
 When some teachers became weary of the mundane world and would rather remain secluded, it is highly recommended to entreat them to teach with a conch offering.
 Reluctant teachers may need repeated requests, oftentimes day after day, until they give consent.